naren-m/literature-notes/sanskrit-lit/AyurvedicRemedies.md

 ## Reduce body temperature and create soothing effect to body

-- Mix milk and ghee and drink and consume
+- Mix milk and ghee and drink
-- Mix yogurt and sugar and consume
+- Mix yogurt and sugar

+#ayurveda
+#remedies